Network Load Balancing is a regional, non-proxied load balancer.

 If you intend for your target pool to contain a single virtual machine instance, you should consider using the Protocol Forwarding feature instead.

-Network Load Balancing supports Cloud Load Balancing Autoscaler, which allows users to perform autoscaling on the instance groups in a target pool based on CPU utilization.
+Network Load Balancing supports Cloud Load Balancing Autoscaler, which allows users to perform autoscaling on the instance groups in a target pool based on backend utilization.
 For more information, see Scaling based on CPU utilization.

 Learn more about target pools and how to configure them.